Swathi-ShivarameGowda/Subrahmanyan/README.md

 npm start: to run the project in localhost:3000

-npm build: creates a build folder.
+npm run build: creates a build folder.
 The folder is uploaded in Strato which launches the website in business domain.